pantheon-systems/documentation/source/content/guides/secure-development/07-secure-runtime-access.md

 anchorid: secure-runtime-access
 ---

-This section provides information on you can use Secure Runtime Access with SSH tunnels to keep your sites secure.
+This section provides information on how you can use Secure Runtime Access with SSH tunnels to keep your sites secure.

 Pantheon’s database services use strong, random passwords and TLS to encrypt communications by default.
 Customers seeking additional defense can enable Secure Runtime Access (SRA).